 Contact the Civil Rights Litigation Group today

-No matter the circumstances, if you have had your civil rights violated, you need to take action and contact an attorney.
-Remaining silent solely promotes further discriminatory acts or abuses in the future; as such, filing a lawsuit for a Denver civil rights violation can help you seek justice while preventing further abuses in the future.
+No matter the circumstances, if you have had your rights violated, you need to take action and contact an attorney.
+Remaining silent solely promotes further discriminatory acts or abuses in the future; as such, filing a lawsuit can help you seek justice while preventing further abuses in the future.

 There are deadlines to filing a civil rights claim, so don’t hesitate and contact Denver civil rights attorney Raymond K. Bryant at the Civil Rights Litigation Group today.
 For a free consultation, call us at 720-515-6165.